TheConnMan/learning-code/web/Lesson-3.md

 ### Comments

 Comments in code don't get executed.
+You can use comments to add explanations of your code for other humans to read, or to hide code you don't want to execute.
 I use them a little below, so I figured I should mention them.
 Inline comments use `//` and block comments use `/* */`.
 For example:

 ```
 console.log('Hello'); // I won't get executed